google/WebFundamentals/src/content/en/fundamentals/performance/rail.md

 ## Response: respond in under 50ms {: #response }

 **Goal**: Complete a transition initiated by user input within 100ms.
-Users spend the majority of their time waiting for sites to respond to their input, not waiting for the sites to load.
+Users spend a long time waiting for a page to be sufficiently loaded to accept user input

 **Guidelines**:

-* Respond to user input within 50ms, or else the connection between action and reaction is broken.
+* Ensure event handlers and production of the next frame take place within 50ms.
 This applies to most inputs, such as clicking buttons, toggling form controls, or starting animations.
 This does not apply to touch drags or scrolls.
 * Though it may sound counterintuitive, it's not always the right call to respond to user input immediately.
 You can use this 100ms window to do other expensive work.
 But be